UK Spouse & Partner Visa 2026: The Complete Guide

 Passport, marriage or civil partnership certificate (or two years of cohabitation evidence for unmarried partners), six months of payslips and corresponding bank statements, English language certificate, accommodation evidence, and decree absolutes from any previous marriages.

 Apply on GOV.UK.
 Pay the application fee and Immigration Health Surcharge at this stage.
-Ensure all details match exactly across your documents — discrepancies are a common cause of delays.
+Ensure all details match exactly across your documents — discrepancies are a common cause of delays and refusals.

 Attend an appointment at a visa application centre to provide fingerprints and a photograph.
 If applying from outside the UK, this is at your nearest UK Visa Application Centre in your home country.